Patrick Moravec avatar

 Add these two lines and save the file.

-Then log out of your shared hosting account and log back in so that the changes take effect.
+Then log out of your shared hosting account and log in again for the changes to take effect.

 Test and basic syntax